grumpycatt/awesome-sysadmin/README.md

 ## Ticketing systems
 *Web-based ticketing system.*

+* [Brimir](https://getbrimir.com/) - Declutter your support inbox.
+Provide support with a team of different agents and a perfect overview of all your communication.
 * [Bugzilla](http://www.bugzilla.org/) - General-purpose bugtracker and testing tool originally developed and used by the Mozilla project.
 * [Cerb](http://www.cerberusweb.com/) - Group-based e-mail management project.
 * [Flyspray](http://flyspray.org) - Web-based bug tracking system written in PHP.